quiltdata/quilt/docs/API Reference/api.md

 ## list\_packages(registry=None)  {#list\_packages}
 Lists Packages in the registry.

-Returns a list of all named packages in a registry.
+Returns a sequence of all named packages in a registry.
 If the registry is None, default to the local registry.

 __Arguments__